RedisMadani/k8s-digitalocean-terraform/README.md

-Certainly, here's a quality README file for deploying a Kubernetes cluster on DigitalOcean using Terraform with kubeadm, Ubuntu, and an ingress controller:

----

 # Kubernetes Cluster Deployment on DigitalOcean with Terraform

 This guide will help you deploy a Kubernetes cluster on DigitalOcean using Terraform, utilizing kubeadm for Kubernetes component installation.
 This setup also includes Ubuntu as the operating system and includes an ingress controller by default.